Modern Slavery Statement and Policy

 Reporting

 Our Whistleblowing Policy contains guidance on how to raise any concerns that our people may have in our business or supply chain, including modern slavery.
 They can raise any breaches with an appropriate manager, executive team member, company auditors or the Converge anonymous online form.
-Alternatively they can contact the charity “Protect” on www.protect-advice.org.uk or by telephone 020 3117 2520.
+Alternatively they can contact the charity “Protect” on https://protect-advice.org.uk/ or by telephone 020 3117 2520.
+The Whistleblowing Policy contains a process, including timescales, for initial acknowledgment (3 days) and subsequent investigation of any reported concerns (14 days).
+If evidence were to be discovered of criminal activity the police would be informed.

 Communication